-The Massachusetts Alliance for Communication and Resolution following Medical Injury is a healthcare alliance formed in 2012 and comprising some of the most notable health and medical groups in the Commonwealth of Massachusetts.
+The Massachusetts Alliance for Communication and Resolution following Medical Injury is a healthcare alliance formed in 2012 which comprises some of the most notable health and medical groups in the Commonwealth of Massachusetts.
 These include major teaching hospitals and their insurers, statewide provider organizations, and patient advocacy groups listed here.
-Eight hospitals are participating as pilot sites, committed to rolling out the Communication, Apology, and Resolution (CARe) model and sharing their experiences and lessons learned to aid in the dissemination of this model throughout Massachusetts, and eventually in other states.
+Eight hospitals participated as pilot sites, and several additional sites are committed to rolling out the Communication, Apology, and Resolution (CARe) model.
+Members share their experiences and lessons learned to aid in the dissemination of this model throughout Massachusetts, and eventually in other states.

 MACRMI is committed to the implementation of Communication, Apology, and Resolution (CARe) following medical injury.
 Prompt recognition of, and response to, medical injury, along with appropriate compensation to the patient or family, has demonstrated potential to improve patient safety, reduce medical costs, and enhance fairness and transparency in health care.
 It is, simply, the right thing to do.